AtomGraph/XSLTTransform/README.md

 </dependency>
 ```

-You might also need add `maven-shade-plugin`, as per [Creating a .jar Deployment Package Using Maven without any IDE (Java)](https://docs.aws.amazon.com/lambda/latest/dg/java-create-jar-pkg-maven-no-ide.html#java-create-jar-pkg-maven-no-ide-create-project).
+You might also need to add the `maven-shade-plugin` in the `<build>` section, as per [Creating a .jar Deployment Package Using Maven without any IDE (Java)](https://docs.aws.amazon.com/lambda/latest/dg/java-create-jar-pkg-maven-no-ide.html#java-create-jar-pkg-maven-no-ide-create-project).

 Package the extended function for upload to AWS Lambda by running `mvn package`.